alex-x-x-x-x/Speech-POC/README.md

 Utilizing Apple's [**Speech**](https://developer.apple.com/documentation/speech/) framework, it captures and transcribes spoken input in real-time.
 Additionally, the integration of the [**Natural Language**](https://developer.apple.com/documentation/naturallanguage/) framework allows for tagging and semantic analysis of the transcriptions, enabling more nuanced and meaningful data extraction.

-The goal of this R&D effort was to investigate the potential for building intuitive and responsive voice-driven applications that leveraging built-in macOS technologies.
+The goal of this R&D effort was to investigate the potential for building intuitive and responsive voice-driven applications that leverage built-in macOS technologies.
 The findings from this project can serve as a foundation for more complex applications, such as automated transcription services, or accessibility tools.

 Further development could explore enhancements like improved contextual understanding in tagging.